schwarmau/pleroma/pleroma-docker/meta.d/tos.md

 ### 2. Disclaimer

-The materials on cofe.rocks's website are provided on an 'as is' basis. cofe.rocks makes no warranties, expressed or implied, and hereby disclaims and negates all other warranties including, without limitation, implied warranties or conditions of merchantability, fitness for a particular purpose, or non-infringement of intellectual property or other violation of rights.
-Further, cofe.rocks does not warrant or make any representations concerning the accuracy, likely results, or reliability of the use of the materials on its website or otherwise relating to such materials or on any sites linked to this site.
+The materials on cyborg.cafe's website are provided on an 'as is' basis. cyborg.cafe makes no warranties, expressed or implied, and hereby disclaims and negates all other warranties including, without limitation, implied warranties or conditions of merchantability, fitness for a particular purpose, or non-infringement of intellectual property or other violation of rights.
+Further, cyborg.cafe does not warrant or make any representations concerning the accuracy, likely results, or reliability of the use of the materials on its website or otherwise relating to such materials or on any sites linked to this site.

 ### 3. Limitations

-In no event shall cofe.rocks or its suppliers be liable for any damages (including, without limitation, damages for loss of data or profit, or due to business interruption) arising out of the use or inability to use the materials on cofe.rocks's website, even if cofe.rocks or a cofe.rocks authorized representative has been notified orally or in writing of the possibility of such damage.
+In no event shall cyborg.cafe or its suppliers be liable for any damages (including, without limitation, damages for loss of data or profit, or due to business interruption) arising out of the use or inability to use the materials on cyborg.cafe's website, even if cyborg.cafe or a cyborg.cafe authorized representative has been notified orally or in writing of the possibility of such damage.
 Because some jurisdictions do not allow limitations on implied warranties, or limitations of liability for consequential or incidental damages, these limitations may not apply